Mental Health Services

 You may also benefit from what’s known as dialectical behavior therapy.
 The University of Washington says, “Dialectical behavior therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder (BPD) and it is now recognized as the gold standard psychological treatment for this population.
 In addition, research has shown that it is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.
 As such, DBT is a transdiagnostic, modular treatment.”

-Much like cognitive behavioral therapy, DBT can be a powerful tool when it comes to regulating emotions and negative behaviors and thought patterns.
+Much like cognitive behavioral therapy, dialectical behavior therapy (DBT) can be a powerful tool for regulating emotions, negative behaviors, and thought patterns.
 DBT can help you focus on the here and now, build back healthy relationships, and manage stress.
-There are four skill areas in a dialectical behavior therapy program, including mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+A dialectical behavior therapy program includes four skill areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.

 Break Free From Mental Health Disorders